Khode4li/OOB-Setup/README.md

  - [x] write how to use
  - [x] add discord module
  - [ ] add markdown escape :D
+ - [ ] change apache setting to handle all urls and send the request to the discord
  - [x] write a better readme.md :)